quii/learn-go-with-tests/databases.md

 		log.Fatalf("timeout of %v exceeded", removeTimeout)
 	}

-	return &Store{DB: db}, remove
+	return &PostgreSQLStore{DB: db}, remove
 }
 ```

 With this tooling in place, we can create a helper function to instantiate a new database just for our tests.
-Let's get to it!

 Insert the function below inside `bookshelf/testutils/helpers.go`: